The effects of turbulence on galactic nuclear gas rings: Acknowledgments

 \section{Acknowledgments}

-Column density plots were done using the SPH visualization software \splash\ \citep{Price2007}.
 J.M.S would like to thank Sofia G. Gallego and Sungsoo S. Kim for their help in implementing the external gravitational potential, Diederik Kruijssen for helpful discussions about Galactic dynamics, and Blakesley Burkhart for insightful comments and discussions about hydrodynamics and turbulence.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-1144087.
 This work used computational and storage services associated with the Hoffman2 Shared Cluster provided by UCLA Institute for Digital Research and Education's Research Technology Group.
 This work also used the Extreme Science and Engineering Discovery Environment (XSEDE) Comet at the San Diego Supercomputer Center at UC San Diego through allocation TG-AST180051.
 XSEDE is supported by National Science Foundation grant number ACI-1548562.
-SN acknowledges the partial support of NASA grant No. 80NSSC20K0500 and thanks Howard and Astrid Preston for their generous support.
+SN acknowledges the partial support of NASA grant No. 80NSSC20K0500 and thanks Howard and Astrid Preston for their generous support.\\ {\bf Software:} Figures \ref{fig:big_face_on} and \ref{fig:zoom_face_on} were done using the SPH visualization software \splash\ \citep{Price2007}.
+We used Gadget2 \citep{Springel2005} to build our turbulence method.
+The version of the code that includes our turbulence routine can be found at \href{https://github.com/jesusms007/turbulence}{https://github.com/jesusms007/turbulence}.